 ANCS students in all grade levels participate in our weekly enrichment classes.
 Children will develop cognitive and emotional skills that are crucial not only for healthy personal relationships, but also are necessary for succeeding academically in college, as well as in their chosen career or entrepreneurial endeavors later in life.

 Through arts, children gain fine motor skills, and they learn to express themselves, build narratives, and think creatively.
 Making art reduces stress, sadness, and anxiety; and it improves connections in the brain.
 Many extraordinary achievers in sciences and entrepreneurship have emphasized the importance of pursuing creative activities.
 Our students have art twice weekly, learning to engage in a variety of mediums.

 Musical study helps the brain develop: children develop attention span, strengthen their resilience, and improve their language and mathematical abilities, among other gains.
-At ANCS, older students learn music with expert instructors from Play It Right, with the option to choose their individual instrument of study.
-Children in the younger grades meet twice per week to focus on both voice and violin.
+At ANCS, students learn music with expert instructors from Play It Right.
+Middle school students have the option to choose their individual instrument of study.

 ANCS students have PE twice weekly.
 Our instructor, Coach Todd, has coached over 20 teams and brings a wealth of health and fitness experience to class.
 Students have fun and spend plenty of time outdoors during PE while learning how to make fitness a regular lifestyle habit, as well as how to make choices to work together as a team, care for one another, and build community.